 So, let’s begin.
 Ask yourself and your body: Can losing weight actually be healthy?
 Can I lose weight without suffering?
 Can I free myself from obsessing about food?
 Can I find a plan for easy weight loss that does not involve counting calories and measuring?
 Can I eat my favorite foods?
 Can I find a healthy weight loss plan that is simple with relatively no planning and no stress?
 And most important of all, can I find a healthy weight loss plan that costs me nothing outside of my ordinary grocery bill, and maybe even less than my ordinary grocery bill??

-Brad Pilon, a nutritionist, scientist and body builder, can explain it much, much better than I can.
-I stumbled upon his program Eat Stop Eat by accident when I was looking for blogs about foam rolling.
-I grew very excited when I started reading his program, because in a rare moment I found a scientist and a expert that validated what I had already learned about myself, by listening to my own body and its intuition!
+Brad Pilon, a nutritionist, scientist and body builder, is who I admire most in the world of diet, fitness and weight loss.
+I stumbled upon his ideas by total accident when I was looking for blogs about foam rolling.
+I grew very excited when I started reading about his philosophy, because in a rare moment I found a scientist and a expert that validated what I had already learned about myself, by listening to my own body and its intuition!
 What a find!

 So before you click off this page, I dare you to read on about what it is that is so attractive to me about flexible, intermittent fasting.
 Intermittent fasting is not about starving yourself to death or lowering your metabolism or losing muscle mass, or feeling dizzy or woozy or suffering deeply!
 It really is a healthy weight loss plan because it is a great way to tell your body to burn fat, give it a digestive rest for cleansing out the colon, without using ‘products’ and help you gain control over your obsession with food.

-In fact, the over-blown concept that we lower our metabolic rate if we diet or fast is debunked by Brad Pilon in his videos.
+In fact, the over-blown concept that we lower our metabolic rate if we diet or fast is debunked by Brad Pilon in his video below.
 He explains the real truth with real research subjects who are obese.
 Check out this video if you want to learn more:

 According to conventional wisdom, I am to eat every 3-4 hours to keep up my metabolic rate or even more frequent eating to prevent muscle loss if you are a body builder.
 This is to prevent me from going into the starvation mode.
 If my body goes into starvation mode it will slow down and store fat.
 Egads!
 Not what I want at all.
 This is supposed to lead us to the path of healthy weight loss.